 Specify the pony that should printed, this can either be a file name or a pony name printed by ponysay -1.
-If it is a file name with a relative path and does not include a '/', it must begin with './', this is a cowsay issue.
 This option can be used multiple times to specify a set of ponies from which one will be selected randomly.
 If no pony is specified one will be selected randomly.